LarsenDR/sylvan/README.md

-# sylvan
+# Sylvan
-New version of Sylvan using a 3-D data structure in the golang language
+New version of Sylvan spatial forest growth model, using a new 3-D data structure in the golang language